Louis Sullivan: Banks

-By the end of the first decade of the twentieth century, Sullivan's star was well on the descent and, for the remainder of his life, his output consisted primarily of a series of small bank and commercial buildings in the Midwest.
-Yet a look at these buildings clearly reveals that Sullivan's muse had not abandoned him.
+Sulliven's later output consisted primarily of a series of small bank and commercial buildings in the Midwest.
 When the director of a bank that was considering hiring him asked Sullivan why they should engage him at a cost higher than the bids received for a conventional Neo-Classic styled building from other architects, Sullivan is reported to have replied, "A thousand architects could design those buildings.
 Only I can design this one."
 He got the job.
-Today these commissions are collectively referred to as Sullivan's "Jewel Boxes".
-All still stand.
+These commissions are collectively referred to as Sullivan's "Jewel Boxes", and all still stand.